Formal Apology Letter

 Whether it's through a public apology or an apology letter, (especially in business) the formality underscores the sentiment, reinforces the message, and conveys to the recipient that you're taking the situation seriously.

 However, if the recipient of the apology is an individual then we need to examine the relationship we have with them prior to deciding on how formal an approach we should take.

 Are they purely a business contact?
 A co-worker?
 Our boss?
 Do we have any sort of personal relationship with them?
 If so, how long has it been?
 Historically, have our exchanges been more formal or friendly?
 What kind of personality do they have?

 These are exactly the types of questions you need to ask yourself before deciding on how formal the apology should be.

 If a formal approach is warranted then take note of the following guidelines.

 A formal letter should always be typed and written on quality paper.
-It should be concise and on point, be approximately three paragraphs in length and free of any typos or grammatical errors.
+It should be concise and on point (especially when mistakes are made), be approximately three paragraphs in length and free of any typos or grammatical errors.

 In terms of layout, a standard block business format should be used, which means that everything is justified left and single spaced except in between paragraphs.